cpske/ISP/django/external-configuration.md

 ## Packages for Externalizing Configuration Data

-These Python packages provide a nice solution for externalizing configuration data:
+Two Python packages provide nice solutions for externalizing configuration data (you only need one of python-decouple or django-environ):

 * **python-decouple** - package for reading configuration data from a file or environment variables.
 It can return values other than Strings (such as boolean or a dictionary) by specifying a `cast`.

-* **dj-database-url** - package to parse a Database URLs in standard notation (a string) and return a Django DATABASE_ENGINE dictionary.
-Use with `python-decouple`.

 * **django-environ** - similar to `python-decouple`, but specific to Django.
   - Has convenience methods for converting other attributes to the data types used in Django's settings.py.
   - Can parse a database URL into the Django DATABASES setting format.

+* **dj-database-url** - package to parse a Database URLs in standard notation (a string) and return a Django DATABASE_ENGINE dictionary.
+Use this with `python-decouple`.

 Comparing these, `django-environ` has convenience methods for converting strings to Django settings types. `python-decouple` is more general-purpose and has better documentation.

-## python-decouple for External Configuration Data
+## python-decouple

 This is a general purpose module for externalizing configuration data.